MeetThakur/WhatWrapped/README.md

 - **Conversation Starter**: Counts messages sent after a gap of > 6 hours
 - **Night Owl Score**: Percentage of messages sent between 11 PM - 5 AM
 - **Yapper Score**: Average message length in characters

+## 📱 Mobile Optimization

+This app is fully optimized for mobile devices with:

+- **Swipe Navigation**: Swipe left/right to navigate slides
+- **Touch-Friendly UI**: All controls sized for easy tapping (44px minimum)
+- **Responsive Typography**: Fluid text sizing with `clamp()` for all screens
+- **Safe Area Support**: Content never hidden by notches or home indicators
+- **Performance**: Reduced animations and GPU acceleration for 60fps
+- **iOS Compatibility**: Full support for Safari, dynamic island, and gesture bars

+For detailed mobile optimization documentation, see [docs/MOBILE_OPTIMIZATION.md](docs/MOBILE_OPTIMIZATION.md)

+### Supported Devices

+- ✅ iPhone SE to iPhone 15 Pro Max
+- ✅ All Android devices (360px width and up)
+- ✅ Tablets in portrait mode
+- ✅ Landscape mode with scrolling

 ## 🤝 Contributing